For Patients + Families

 How to keep loved ones safe and family caregivers healthy.

 The kidneys are the body’s filtering system.
 Chronic kidney disease (CKD) happens when your kidneys are damaged and can’t filter blood the way they used to.
-In fact, 1 in 3 adults in the United States are at risk for getting chronic kidney disease.

 Risk factors for developing kidney disease include diabetes, high blood pressure, heart disease, smoking, family history of kidney failure, poor diet, obesity, and inactivity.
 As a person’s kidneys decline, they will move from stage 1 CKD to stage 5 CKD to End Stage Kidney Disease (ESRD).
 When a person has reached ESRD they will either need dialysis or a kidney transplant.